b-lev/Python-Setup/README.md

 Installing collected packages: randomwords Successfully installed randomwords-0.3.0
 ```
 Note that the install name is different than the module name.
 Actually the uppercase and lowercase letters don't matter.
 The removal of the underscore is important.
 You can't do ```pip install random_words``` successfully.
 This difference exists for a sizeable number of libraries.
+A common pattern is that you would ```import foo``` in your code,  but you need to ```pip install pyfoo``` at the terminal.

 The command above will install the latest version of randomwords.
 If you want to install a specific version, you can do a double equals and the version number: ```pip install RandomWords==0.3.0```.